petercerno/trader-backtest/README.md

 Finished in 91.889 seconds
 ```

 As you can see, reading the full CSV file is prohibitively slow.
+It would be impractical to wait so long every time we wanted to evaluate the trader.

-For trader evaluation we need even more compressed form: an OHLC history.
-To get this we need to resample the price history.
-Although it is possible to resample the original CSV file, the delimited protocol buffer file will be much faster to read:
+For trader evaluation, however, we need even more compressed form: an OHLC history.
+To get this we need to resample the price history into OHLC ticks.
+Although it is possible to resample the original CSV file, the delimited protocol buffer file will be much faster to read.
+One can resample the price history into 5 minute OHLC ticks as follows:

 ```
 bazel run :convert -- \